-We are internally managed with the principal objective of providing our stockholders with favorable long-term returns on a risk-adjusted basis through attractive monthly dividends.
+We are internally managed with the principal objective of generating favorable long-term stockholder returns with a substantial yield component.
 We generate income from the interest earned on our investments, net of associated borrowing and hedging costs, and net realized gains and losses on our investment and hedging activities.